NBISweden/workshop_omics_integration/software.md

 - [Cytoscape][45] 3.7.1
 - [Jupyter][42] (recommended)

-If you have not used python, a good option is to install [Conda][7]
+If you have not used python, a good option is to install [Conda][7].

 You do not need to know how to program in both R or Python to follow the lessons.
-If you would like to get started in one of the programming languages have a look at the [bonus material below][#bonus].
+If you would like to get started in one of the programming languages have a look at the bonus material in the [Reading Materials page][reading_materials.md].

-We also provide a conda environment that contains part of the software and packages that we will use.
-This has not been fully tested in all operating systems.
-You can find instructions [here][6].

 [6]: conda_instructions.md
 [7]: https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html